presentformyfriends/memeCropper/README.md

 ![memeCrop.gif](img/memeCrop.gif)

-Depending on the use of a specific shade of white within the image, it's possible that the crop function will fail, as in the example below.
+Depending on the presence of a specific shade of white within the screenshot, it's possible that the crop function will fail, as in the example below.

 ![memeCropError.gif](img/memeCropError.gif)